 - 12 ounces seedless watermelon sliced into 1 inch bite sized cubes

 - 1 tablespoon jalapeno diced ¼ inch (add a few seeds if you like it spicy)

 - 2 oz sliced scallions roughly ¼ cup. *See note.

 - Kosher salt and fresh ground black pepper to taste

-    - 2 tablespoons pickled watermelon rind diced ½ inch (see my other recipe for a guide)
+- 2 tablespoons pickled watermelon rind (optional)

-    - Apple cider vinegar to taste
+- Fresh lime juice to taste

-    - 1 cup fresh chevre
+- 4 oz fresh chevre

-    - ½ cup heavy cream
+- 3 Tablespoons heavy cream

 - In the bottom of four chilled salad bowls or coupes, spoon two tablespoons of the cheese, spreading it out to make a bed for the watermelon.